SummaryRead the full fact sheet

-Research suggests that about half of all women over the age of 60 years will experience at least one fracture due to osteoporosis.
+Research suggests that about one in two women over the age of 60 years will experience at least one fracture due to osteoporosis.

 Diagnosis of osteoporosis

-Osteoporosis is best diagnosed using a specialised x-ray technique called DXA (dual energy X-ray absorptiometry).
+Osteoporosis is best diagnosed using a specialised X-ray technique called dual energy X-ray absorptiometry (DXA or DEXA).
 A DXA scan measures bone density (or thickness), usually at the lower spine and at the upper part of the hip.

-- Between -1 and -2.5 indicates osteopaenia.
-This means some bone density loss, but not enough to be called osteoporosis, and even though the bones are thinner, the risk of fracture with minimal trauma is very low.
+- between -1 and -2.5 indicates osteopaenia – this means some bone density loss, but not enough to be called osteoporosis.
+Even though the bones are less dense, the risk of fracture with minimal trauma is very low

 Reducing the risk of osteoporosis during menopause

-Around the time of menopause, a woman can reduce her risk of developing osteoporosis by making a few lifestyle changes, including:
+Around the time of menopause, you can reduce your risk of developing osteoporosis by following a few lifestyle recommendations, such as:

 - Maintain adequate vitamin D levels.
-Vitamin D is made in the skin following sun exposure, and is found in very small amounts in some foods.
-Guidelines are available for the amount of sun exposure needed for the season and one’s geographical location.
+Vitamin D helps the body to absorb calcium.
+It is made in the skin following sun exposure, and is found in very small amounts in some foods.
 Vitamin D levels can be measured by a simple blood test.

 - Avoid excessive alcohol intake (current guidelines recommend a maximum of two standard drinks per day with two alcohol-free days per week for women).

-- Stop smoking (smoking cigarettes is associated with a higher risk of developing osteoporosis).
+- Avoid smoking (smoking cigarettes is associated with a higher risk of developing osteoporosis).

 - Avoid excessive caffeine intake.